OpenRiak/riak_kv/docs/QueryAPI.md

 - A query range (required).
 - An `evaluation_expression` (optional); used to decode projected attributes to provide a map of those attributes to be processed via a filter expression.
 - A `filter_expression` (optional); used to filter results in/out of queries by applying checks to a map of projected attributes discovered on the index entry (i.e. the map being the output of an evaluation expression).
-- A regular expression (optional); a potentially less flexible, but sometimes more performant alternative to evaluation and filter expressions - where a regular expression is used to match against a whole term, including the unevaluated projected attributes, in order to filter the entry into the query results.
+- A `regular_expression` (optional); a potentially less flexible, but sometimes more performant alternative to evaluation and filter expressions - where a regular expression is used to match against a whole term, including the unevaluated projected attributes, in order to filter the entry into the query results.
   - The regular expression is primarily provided for backwards compatibility with the [legacy index-query feature used prior to Riak 3.4](/docs/OtherAPI.md#legacy-query-api).
 The use of evaluation and filter expressions is preferred to the use of regular expressions, and are often at least as performant as regular expressions.
   - Regular expressions are [PCRE-style regular expressions](https://www.pcre.org/), but are not compiled prior to being used.
-  - Escaping regular expressions correctly so that they can be passed via the JSON-based Query API, may add significant complexity to the development process.
+  - Escaping regular expressions correctly, so that they can be passed via the JSON-based Query API, may add significant complexity to the development process.

 Queries can be sent individually, but it is also possible to send multiple queries along with an aggregation expression to define how the query results will be combined (e.g. using `INTERSECT`, `UNION`, `NOT`) - where Riak will provide a single set of results as a response based on the aggregation expression.

 Queries, both single and aggregated, also support an optional accumulation method; a mechanism for describing the type of results required, and how those results should be sorted (e.g. returning just object keys, keys by term, keys by specific projected attribute, counts, counts by attribute value etc).

 The JSON query object can contain `substitutions`, a JSON array mapping keys with any string-based tag to values.
-Substitutions are useful when a single query template is to be used within the application client (i.e. to substitute into a standard query the user input), or to avoid difficulty with escaping special characters embedded within query elements.Within the API a prefix of `:` to a reference indicates that the reference should be replaced using an entry in the `substitutions` map.
-Projected attribute keys, the whole term (`$term`) and the object key (`$key`) are identified through use of a `$` prefix.
+Substitutions are useful when a single query template is to be used within the application client (i.e. to substitute into a standard query the user input), or to avoid difficulty with escaping special characters embedded within query elements.
+Within the API, a prefix of `:` to a reference indicates that the reference should be replaced using an entry in the `substitutions` map.

+In the filter and evaluation expressions, projected attribute keys are identified through use of a `$` prefix.
+All evaluations start with two default attributes: the whole term (`$term`) and the object key (`$key`).

-There are also specific options to govern pagination of results, and timeout of queries.
+The API also supports options to govern pagination of results, and timeout of queries.

-Queries requests are made by posting [a JSON object which defines the query](#query-json---definition) to the HTTP URI on Riak of `types/BucketType/buckets/Bucket/query`.
-The results are returned as a JSON object.
+Query requests are made by posting [a JSON object which defines the query](#query-json---definition) to a HTTP URI on Riak of `types/<BucketType>/buckets/<Bucket>/query`.
+The results are returned as a JSON object, the format of those results is determined by the `accumulation_option` requested.

 ### Querying - Non-functional Summary